ciar4n/themeglobe/content/theme/teslathemes-wrap.md

 ---

-“It’s a Wrap” is a cutting-edge, feature-rich WordPress video theme that enables you to create a visually-stunning Video Magazine or Video Blog with no coding skills required.
+It’s a Wrap is a cutting-edge, feature-rich WordPress video theme that enables you to create a visually-stunning Video Magazine or Video Blog with no coding skills required.
 It comes packed with many features to keep your visitors watching and reading.

 With three homepage layouts, several content discovery features and a neat media playback popup, you can offer your visitors a truly elegant watching experience by taking your website from “meh” to “my god! that’s perfect.”.

-“It’s a Wrap” theme also enables you to accept submissions of video files from your visitors, accelerating your website content growing.
+It’s a Wrap theme also enables you to accept submissions of video files from your visitors, accelerating your website content growing.

 - 3 unique homepage layouts
 - 4 creative header styles